Bryce Canyon – A Utah Treasure

 Where to Stay Near Bryce Canyon

 Bryce City is the closest “city” to the park, located only a few miles from the Park’s entrance.
 City is a generous term.
 The largest two hotels in the area are located here – both part of the Best Western chain – along with a couple restaurants, gas stations, and souvenir stores.
 Bryce City is also home to the Bryce Shuttle.
 Here you can park your car and catch a shuttle into the Park, helping you avoid the high-season parking hassles inside.
-Bryce City is a hub for companies offering ATV and horseback riding.
+Bryce City is a hub for companies (like those below on Viator) offering ATV and horseback riding.
 Campgrounds are also spread throughout this area (and inside the Park as well).

 You can also find lodging in one of the surrounding small towns.
 Panguitch (population 1700) and Hatch (pop.
 150) are each located about 30 minutes west of the Park’s entrance.
 Tropic (pop.
 500) is located about 15 minutes east of the Park’s entrance.
 Each of these towns offer motels, restaurants, markets, and vacation rentals.